2007

 Marden observes in 1984 that Chinese or Japanese calligraphy is an art in its own right that follows the movements of the artist's hand.
 He now begins to paint on his monochrome backgrounds with sinuous interwoven lines that reach the whole periphery like Pollock's drippings.

-On July 10 in New York, Christie's sells Complements, dated 2004 2007, lot 55 estimated $ 28M.
-Complements is a joint diptych of oils on canvas for an overall dimension of 183 x 244 cm.
-The panels are monochrome, glowing orange on the left and deep blue on the right.
+Complements, dated 2004-7, is a joint diptych of oils on canvas for an overall dimension of 183 x 244 cm.
+The panels are monochrome, glowing orange on the left and deep blue on the right in a contrast of complementary colors.
 The lines are successively green, blue, brown and red on the left panel and red, orange and green on the right panel.
+It was sold for $ 31M by Christie's on July 10, 2020, lot 55.

-An example on paper from the same period, Butterfly Wings with Green, 28 x 38 cm executed in 2005, is estimated $ 1.2M, lot 69 in the same sale.
+A work on paper from the same period, Butterfly Wings with Green, 28 x 38 cm executed in 2005 in the graphic style of the Cold Mountain series, was sold in the same sale for $ 1.46M, lot 69.

 Marden observes in 1984 that Chinese or Japanese calligraphy is an art in its own right that follows the movements of the artist's hand.
 He now begins to paint on his monochrome backgrounds with sinuous interwoven lines that reach the whole periphery like Pollock's drippings.

-On July 10 in New York, Christie's sells Complements, dated 2004 2007, lot 55 estimated $ 28M.
-Complements is a joint diptych of oils on canvas for an overall dimension of 183 x 244 cm.
-The panels are monochrome, glowing orange on the left and deep blue on the right.
+Complements, dated 2004-7, is a joint diptych of oils on canvas for an overall dimension of 183 x 244 cm.
+The panels are monochrome, glowing orange on the left and deep blue on the right in a contrast of complementary colors.
 The lines are successively green, blue, brown and red on the left panel and red, orange and green on the right panel.
+It was sold for $ 31M by Christie's on July 10, 2020, lot 55.

-An example on paper from the same period, Butterfly Wings with Green, 28 x 38 cm executed in 2005, is estimated $ 1.2M, lot 69 in the same sale.
+A work on paper from the same period, Butterfly Wings with Green, 28 x 38 cm executed in 2005 in the graphic style of the Cold Mountain series, was sold in the same sale for $ 1.46M, lot 69.

 2007 NARA